Degradomics: Activity-based Profiling

 PSPs do not depend on targeting active proteases with tagged compounds but rather on quantitative proteomics using stable isotope labeled standard peptides.
 Standard peptides synthesized from amino acids labeled with stable isotope atoms serve as internal standards for serial dilutions of a sample.
-These allow for later absolute quantification of a proteins and post-translational modifications by mass spectrometry.
+These allow for later absolute quantification of proteins and post-translational modifications by mass spectrometry.
 This technique has been adapted to absolute quantification of proteases, deciphering both activity states and total amounts in biological samples.
 This is thanks to trypsin treatment for mass spectrometry generating peptides specific to inactive zymogen precursors, active proteases, or common to both forms.
 PSPs is one form of standard peptide for absolute quantification and Standard of the Expressed Protease (STEP) is the other.
 The major difference between the two is PSP sequences are designed to mimic tryptic peptides that contain sequences spanning the zymogen's pro-domain and the protease's final form, whereas STEP sequences match tryptic peptide sequences found in both forms of the protease.
 This capitalizes on protease activation, where the zymogen's pro-domain is cleaved off and the final form lacks that domain.
 Experiments using iTRAQ labeling and LC-MS/MS with STEP and PSP peptide internal standards have successfully quantified total and active protease levels in biological samples.
 One major drawback for this approach is the inability to account for inhibitor bound enzymes.
 It is also difficult to ensure standard peptides can be generated for this method for each and every protease for study.

 Experiments using iTRAQ labeling and LC-MS/MS with STEP and PSP peptide internal standards have successfully quantified total and active protease levels in biological samples.
 One major drawback for this approach is the inability to account for inhibitor bound enzymes.
 It is also difficult to ensure standard peptides can be generated for this method for each and every protease for study.
 However, PSPs hold large potential for translating degradomics into clinical applications, as once a PSP is established it could aid in quantifying proteolytic signature biomarkers in Single Reaction Monitoring (SRM) and Multiple Reaction Monitoring (MRM) type clinical assays.